 And that’s been crucial as Dan also became a grandpa a few years after his amputation.
 He embraced the role of “Papa” whole-heartedly, even taking on childcare for his two grandsons, August and Oliver.

 “I never even thought twice about it,” Dan said.
 “I wasn’t working; Max and Liliana were needing a babysitter.
 I didn’t know if I would do it, because I haven’t had that kind of responsibility in years.
 I kind of got the rhythm of it, though.
 Now I can’t imagine not doing it — it’s the best, absolutely the best.”

-Every week day, Dan picks up his grandkids from school and daycare, and “we just play,” he said — mostly with Legos, August’s favorite toy.
+Every weekday, Dan picks up his grandkids from school and daycare, and “we just play,” he said — mostly with Legos, August’s favorite toy.
 They also enjoy swimming and taking walks together with grandma Robin (or as the boys call her, Bobin).

-Dan, who underwent an above-the-knee amputation in 2008, wears a prosthetic leg and utilizes the M+D Crutch® when needed to keep up with his energetic grandsons.
-“It was scary in the beginning,” Dan said.
-“When you have two legs, you have leverage.
-As an amputee, you fall a lot.
+Even though Dan had been on and off crutches for his whole adult life and was thus constantly aware of his surroundings, as to not lose his balance, he said “It was scary in the beginning.
+When you have two legs, you have leverage.
+As an amputee, you fall, a lot.
 I did for a while.
 The hardest part was getting used to holding a baby when you can’t feel or see one of your limbs.”

 Now that August is older, he’s become more mindful, too.
 “He understands that he can’t run away from me,” Dan said.
 “If we take a walk, he’ll have to wait for me, or Robin will have to go ahead so she can keep up with him.
 He understands I can’t jump; I can’t run.”

 Dan utilizes the M+D Crutch mostly in the mornings and evenings and when he heads to the pool with August and Oliver.
 Recently, Dan’s family went to Disney World and walked over 13 miles over the course of three days.